plone/buildout.coredev/README.txt

 This is the development buildout for Plone 4.0.

-Plone 4 now runs Zope 2.12, and uses Python 2.6, so make sure that you're using the correct version of Python to run the 'python bootstrap.py' command.
+Plone 4 now runs Zope 2.12, and uses Python 2.6, so make sure that you're using the correct version of Python to run the 'python2.6 bootstrap.py' command.

 mr.developer